change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-jupyter.md

 <hr/>

 **Questions**
-  * How do we deploy and access a Jupyter notebook server using MANA?
+  * How do we deploy and access a Jupyter notebook server using Koa?

 **Objectives**
-  * Use MANA’s web interface to deploy a Jupyter notebook server job and connect to the server.
+  * Use Koa’s web interface to deploy a Jupyter notebook server job and connect to the server.
 </div>

 ## Creating a Jupyter notebook server

-We will use MANA to deploy and access a Jupyter notebook with python scripts demonstrating the usage of the Tapis Streams API.
-The web interface for MANA includes a built in interface for creating and deploying a Jupyter notebook server.
+We will use Koa to deploy and access a Jupyter notebook with python scripts demonstrating the usage of the Tapis Streams API.
+The web interface for Koa includes a built-in interface for creating and deploying a Jupyter notebook server.

 <div class="alert alert-info" role="alert" markdown="1">
 <i class="fa-solid fa-circle-info fa-xl"></i> **Note**